Photo by ~psychic-pineapple

-It took a while to realize that the fact that my last post was written more than a month ago is ok.
+It took a while to realize that the fact that my last post was written more than a month ago is okay.
 It took even more to understand why.

 So why is that?

-Why do we get stuck and cannot do things, which we were used to do well and with no effort.
+Why do we keep getting stuck and not able to do things which we were used to do well and with no effort.

 Looking back I guess it’s maybe because of: